 New Year, New Changes?
 That’s what’s going to happen this 2019 for Physical Therapists, Speech Language Therapists, and Occupational Therapists.

-As the medical billing company, we’re writing down things you need to know about the significant changes in physical therapy billing services and other medical billing services for therapists in 2019.
+As the medical billing service, we’re writing down things you need to know about the significant changes in physical therapy billing and other medical billing services for therapists in 2019.

 MEDICARE CAP FOR 2019

 For this year, the Medicare Cap for Physical Therapy, Occupational Therapy Billing Services and Speech-Language Pathology services has reached $2,040.
 Since the hard cap has been repealed, the soft therapy cap have been imposed so that the therapists must apply for the KX modifier once the cap has been met to fully receive payment for “medically necessary services” — a key phrase that is important on their notes, in addition to a complete set of documents for additional services past the cap.
 Medical Review Cap remained constant at $3000.
 If therapy services have been provided past the #3k cap, a Medicare contractor may review the medical records to check for medical necessity.
 The annual dollar limit for the caps reset on January 1st of 2019, so the KX modifier should not be used on claims until the soft cap has been reached.
 Improper usage of the KX modifiers may be triggered and audited, thus, correct usage must be complied.

 Here are the several CPT code changes that go into effect on January 1, 2019.

 New Untimed Codes for OT and SLP